 Poor Andy.
 At the end of the series, he’s still something of a laughingstock after his tearful audition for an a capella show goes viral, but at least he has a job at his beloved alma mater, Cornell.

 While Ed Helms didn’t attend Cornell – he went to Oberlin – he did have his shining Cornell moment, delivering their convocation speech in 2014.

 Like Steve Carell, his career got a big boost on The Daily Show with Jon Stewart.
 He was added to The Office cast in 2006 in a recurring role, and had so much in common with the character they wanted to create that a year later they made him a series regular.
-Since then, he’s starred in The Hangover trilogy, as well as The Lorax, and developed a film with Judd Apatow, among other projects.
-Coming up, he’s kicking off a new National Lampoon’s Vacation franchise as Rusty Griswold, appearing in a Naked Gun reboot, and will be voicing Captain Underpants in a movie scheduled for 2017.
+Since then, he’s starred in The Hangover trilogy, voiced leading characters in The Lorax and Captain Underpants: The First Epic Movie, and starred as Rusty Griswold in a revival of the Vacation franchise.
 He’s also in a bluegrass band called The Lonesome Trio.
-Like Andy, Helms is also obsessed with a capella music, and plays guitar, banjo, piano and sitar.
+Like Andy, Helms is also obsessed with a cappella music and plays guitar, banjo, piano and sitar.

 In the end, Kelly finally got what she wanted all along: Ryan.

 Since The Office, in addition to her success with The Mindy Project, Kaling has appeared in the movies This Is the End, A Wrinkle in Time, Ocean’s 8, and Late Night, and voiced characters in Wreck-It Ralph and Inside Out.
 She’s also continued her work for the small screen, co-creating the shows Champions, Four Weddings and a Funeral, and Never Have I Ever, along with a much-talked-about Nationwide commercial, with Matt Damon, in which she actually walked through a real car wash.